Ludwig Wittgenstein: Bertrand Russell

-Russell made similar disparaging comments about Wittgenstein's later work:
+Russell praised Wittgenstein's early work, but saw no value in his later work.
+In an obituary notice, he wrote that "there was a lack of intellectual sympathy between us" during Wittgenstein's later years.
+About the Philosophical Investigations, Russell stated:

-I have not found in Wittgenstein's Philosophical Investigations anything that seemed to me interesting and I do not understand why a whole school finds important wisdom in its pages.
+I have not found in [it] anything that seemed to me interesting and I do not understand why a whole school finds important wisdom in its pages.
 Psychologically this is surprising.
 The earlier Wittgenstein, whom I knew intimately, was a man addicted to passionately intense thinking, profoundly aware of difficult problems of which I, like him, felt the importance, and possessed (or at least so I thought) of true philosophical genius.
 The later Wittgenstein, on the contrary, seems to have grown tired of serious thinking and to have invented a doctrine which would make such an activity unnecessary.
 I do not for one moment believe that the doctrine which has these lazy consequences is true.
 I realize, however, that I have an overpoweringly strong bias against it, for, if it is true, philosophy is, at best, a slight help to lexicographers, and at worst, an idle tea-table amusement.

 Saul Kripke

 Saul Kripke's 1982 book Wittgenstein on Rules and Private Language contends that the central argument of Wittgenstein's Philosophical Investigations is a devastating rule-following paradox that undermines the possibility of ever following rules in our use of language.
 Kripke writes that this paradox is "the most radical and original sceptical problem that philosophy has seen to date".

-Kripke's book generated a large secondary literature, divided between those who find his sceptical problem interesting and perceptive, and others, such as John McDowell, Stanley Cavell, Gordon Baker, Peter Hacker, Colin McGinn, and Peter Winch who argue that his scepticism of meaning is a pseudo-problem that stems from a confused, selective reading of Wittgenstein.
-Kripke's position has, however, recently been defended against these and other attacks by the Cambridge philosopher Martin Kusch (2006).
+Kripke's book generated a large secondary literature, divided between those who find his sceptical problem interesting and perceptive, and others such as John McDowell, Stanley Cavell, Gordon Baker, Peter Hacker, Colin McGinn, and Peter Winch who argue that his scepticism of meaning is a pseudo-problem that stems from a confused, selective reading of Wittgenstein.
+In a 2006 book, Cambridge philosopher Martin Kusch defended Kripke's position against these and other attacks.

+Daniel Dennett

+Daniel Dennett wrote that, rather than solving all the major philosophical problems, as he had intended the Tractatus to do, Wittgenstein wrote "a book of such tantalizing perplexity and controversy that it stays on the required-reading list for centuries to come".

+Other recognition

+The International Wittgenstein Symposium was established in 1976, dedicated to Wittgenstein's work and its relationship to analytic philosophy and philosophy of science.
+The Austrian Ludwig Wittgenstein Society was later established in 1984.

 Works

+Other than the Tractatus, Wittgenstein's only other published works during his lifetime were an article, "Some Remarks on Logical Form" (1929), a review of The Science of Logic by P. Coffey; and a children's dictionary.
+(Note: For his publications during his lifetime, see (Monk 2005).
+For the number of words published in his lifetime, see (Stern 2010).)

 A collection of Ludwig Wittgenstein's manuscripts is held by Trinity College, Cambridge.